renpy/renpy/sphinx/source/screens.rst

     a transform wraps a textbutton that is added to the vbox, this second transform is not given events.

-`default`
+`default_focus`
     If given and true, the displayable is focused by default.
-Only one displayable should have this.
+When multiple displayables have this, the values are compared and the displayable with the greatest default focus becomes the default.

 `id`
     An identifier for the user-interface statement.
 When a screen is